Best flea treatments for cats 2024 to keep the pests at bay

 When it comes to flea control there’s no better medicine than prevention, but with not all flea treatment products being of equal quality you’ll want to make sure you’re choosing the safest option available.

 There are several factors to consider to help you make the best choice for your cat, including lifestyle, age and breed.
-Outdoor cats are more likely to pick up fleas, ticks and lice than indoor cats, so a product that addresses all of these possibilities is worth the investment.
+For cat breeds that prefer being outdoors, fleas, ticks and lice are much more of a problem than for indoor cats, so a product that addresses all of these possibilities is worth the investment.

 Some products have restrictions on them so when selecting a product, ensure it’s age-appropriate for your fur baby and also check the weight range to make sure you’re administering the right dosage.